One of the things we love most about what we do at O&P is that we get to design jewelry for you (and us) that makes you shine!

 So why does fashion jewelry tarnish?

-The truth is, ALL fashion jewelry is capable of tarnishing - and some faster than others.
+The truth is, ALL fashion jewelry necklaces, earrings or bracelets are capable of tarnishing - and some faster than others.
 Why?
 It's simple - over time, your jewelry comes in contact with moisture, acids, oils and air.
 They react with the metal in the jewelry, causing it to eventually wear down and tarnish.

 Have you ever left sterling silver out and noticed it's become a dark tone?
 That's from the metal reacting to moisture and sulfur in the air.
 Even vermeil, 10k-18k gold plated and gold-filled jewelry are not resistant to tarnishing.
 They'll eventually show signs of wear, but are likely to hold up better than jewelry not plated this way.